grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 In the open space of the hall, Miss Mai hobbled next to Captain Percy.
 Percy took her arm to help her along.
 It was a thin little stick of bone in Percy's strong hand.

-"So the dock boss told you all the fuck about me already?"
+"So the dock boss told you all about me already?"
 Percy asked, hoping to asses the levelness of the playing field this negotiation would be carried out upon.

 "The dock boss, yes, and a few others...
+My friend Turnaround Bob told me you are eminently trustworthy and reliable.
+And also run a big enough boat for the particular job I need done."

+"Yeah, Bob tracked me down on the mainland and suggested I head out to this shithole depot to look for you.
+He hinted the work might be... profitable."

 My dear Captain Percy, would you mind toning down your colorful language a bit during our interactions?"

 "I'm a fucking sailor.
 What do you expect?"